-At 72, maybe I have just become to cynical after watching lie after lie come out of Washington DC.
+At 72, maybe I have just become too cynical after watching lie after lie coming out of Washington DC.
 Everything just seems to be a game of controlling the population.
 We no longer have a system of checks and balance.
-The bulk of our leadership should be actors not politicians as they seem to live in the land of make believe.
+The bulk of our leadership should be actors, not politicians as they seem to live in the land of make-believe.
 Now was Bin Laden killed as we are led to believe or had he died before and his body frozen until it was needed politically?
 Are we fighting to bring Democracy in Iraq and Afghanistan or for oil and poppies?
 Expecting Democracy in a land divided by three religious factions sure seems like a pipe dream to me and the supposed killing of Bin Laden will do little to slow down any terrorist activity around the world.

 From David Nusbickel

 Thank you for sharing your thoughts about the elimination of OBL with the Suddenly Senior readers.
 I concur with your sentiment, that it is not a cause unto itself for national celebration; sending an individual into eternity who is obviously unprepared for his destination is no cause for celebration.